 Whipple Dam State Park

 Whipple Dam State Park is a 256 acre park 12 miles south of State College in Huntingdon County.

 You can navigate to Whipple Dam State Park at GPS coordinates 40.68274, -77.86559.

 The centerpiece of Whipple Dam State Park is the 22 acre Whipple Lake.

-When it does reopen, the glassy calm waters of Whipple Lake will once again be a popular spot for fishing, kayaking, or enjoying the adjacent beach.
+The glassy calm waters of Whipple Lake are a popular spot for fishing, kayaking, or enjoying the adjacent beach.

-During a normal (non-COVID) summer, concerts are routinely held right on the beach at Whipple Dam State Park.
+During the summer, monthly concerts are held right on the beach at Whipple Dam State Park.